-Northwestern College is making its seventh appearance on the Best Adoption-Friendly Workplaces list compiled by the Dave Thomas Foundation for Adoption.
-Northwestern received honorable mention recognition and was ranked fifth in the education industry for 2017, behind New York University (first), Baylor University (second), and Emory University and The Ohio State University (tied for third).
+Northwestern College is making its eighth appearance on the Best Adoption-Friendly Workplaces list compiled by the Dave Thomas Foundation for Adoption.
+Northwestern was recognized as an adoption advocate and was ranked fifth in the education industry for 2020, behind Yale (first), New York University (second), Baylor University (third) and Pearson (fourth).

 “We are always pleased to have Northwestern College recognized as an adoption-friendly workplace,” says Deb Sandbulte, Northwestern’s director of human resources.
 “Adoptive families face unique challenges and a wide range of emotions throughout the process.
 Providing financial assistance and time-off benefits for adoptive parents is a reflection of Northwestern’s support of families no matter how they are built and aligns with our mission to pursue God’s redeeming work in the world.”